The Fair at the PNE: A Vancouver Tradition

 Some events are held year after year at the fair, such as the SuperDogs performance.
 Others events occur occasionally or for only a few years.
 It's understandable that the organizers would want to change the entertainment in successive years to maintain interest and to save money.
 I miss some of the former events, though.

 The sand sculpture competition is one event that took place for several years in a row.
-The artists were very creative and skilful.
+The artists were very creative and skillful.
 Other events held at some fairs have included a motorcross competition and a nightly fireworks display.
 A new and interesting event in both 2015 and 2016 was a display of large, animatronic dinosaurs.
 In 2017 this was replaced by a display of animatronic insects, which didn't impress me as much as the dinosaurs.
+In 2018, a vintage car display replaced the insects.

 Until recently, the fair was a traditional place for high-quality entertainment from young people, especially teenagers.
 The entertainment included energetic dance performances and a parade through the exhibition grounds several times a day.
 Most of this entertainment has disappeared, which I find sad.
 A parade still occurs, but it's not as elaborate as it once was.
 The street performances are interesting, however.
 They often include an excellent choreographed performance by a high school drum band.
 The fairground contains an outdoor stage where community groups of all ages perform and another stage where professionals perform.